Editor's Note: This story originally appeared on NewRetirement.

 Example: Research shows that people who have friends who exercise and eat well are healthier themselves.
 The same is actually true of retirement planning.
 People who have friends who are knowledgeable and proactive with their finances are more likely to be financially stable themselves.

 Unfortunately, the reverse is also true.
-The vast majority of people in the United States have an extremely low financial IQ and, according to a report from the Transamerica Center for Retirement Studies, only 12% of retirees have a written retirement plan.
+And, because the vast majority of people in the United States have an extremely low financial IQ and according to a report from Charles Schwab only a quarter of people have a written retirement plan.

 The reality is that the bandwagon effect is probably working against you.